Courses

 No

 The course lays a foundation for functional acquisition of German.
-Class time is devoted to language tasks that will foster communicative and cultural competence and will emphasize listening and reading strategies, vocabulary acquisition, authentic input, and oral production.
-Taught in German.
+Class time is devoted to language tasks that will foster communicative and cultural competence by emphasizing listening and reading strategies, vocabulary acquisition, authentic input, and oral production.
+Conducted in German.

 No